jessypouliot98/jessypouliot98/README.md

 <h1 align="center">Hi 👋, I'm <a href="https://jessypouliot.ca/" target="blank">Jessy</a></h1>
 <h3 align="center">A Senior Web Magician from the Greater Montreal Area 🇨🇦</h3>

-- 💼 I’m currently freelancing full-time for **Garda World**
-- 👨‍💻 I’m currently Working on a Next.js & React-Native app for a subdivision of Garda World
+- 👨‍💻 I specialize in TypeScript, Node.js, React and React Native
+  - Lots of experience building hyper-interactive, smooth and intuitive UI/UX
+  - Very skilled at building strict, but easy to use, type-safe code for APIs, components, utility functions, etc.
+- 📚 I'm currently looking to explore more performant languages.
-- 📚 I’m currently learning <a href="https://github.com/jessypouliot98/learn-to-zig" target="blank">Zig</a>
+  - Recently gave a shot learning <a href="https://github.com/jessypouliot98/learn-to-zig" target="blank">Zig</a>
-- 💬 Let's talk about **TypeScript, Reactjs & React-Native**
+  - Looking forward to trying out Go-lang and graphQL for next side project.
+- 🏖️ When I'm not working you can find me doing one of these 🚴🏻‍♂️, 🏍️, 🏋🏻‍♂️, 🎮, 🛠️, ✈️, 🍳